VincentMasselis/RxBluetoothKotlin/README.md

 # RxBluetoothKotlin
 Android + BLE + Kotlin + RxJava2

+Bluetooth Low Energy on Android made easy with RxJava.

 Made with love at the [Equisense](http://equisense.com) HQ.
-This library is used in our [Equisense app](https://play.google.com/store/apps/details?id=com.equisense.motions).
+This library is used in our [Equisense app](https://play.google.com/store/apps/details?id=com.equisense.motions) since years.

-Looking for BLE with Coroutines instead of Rx ?
+Looking for BLE with Coroutines instead of RxJava ?
 Take a look at the [LouisCAD's implementation](https://github.com/Beepiz/BleGattCoroutines).

 ## TL/DR